-Here is our list for the top 10 attractions to see in Barcelona, be sure to discover most of them.
+Here is our list of the top 10 Beautiful Places to discover in Barcelona, Spain:

 1- Arc de Triomf: